The Chronicles of Spangla

 Smart decisions have taken the Spängler family a long way.
 And the Spangla?
 Today it is one of the oldest restaurants in the Aurina Valley and still a popular meeting point for people of all ages.

-The host Albert tells …
+The owner Albert tells …

 I took over the hotel, which was about to be demolished, together with my children Verena and Georg, and in recent years I have painstakingly restored it with much love and care.
 Only local natural material and the best techniques have been used.